paiv/blog/_posts/2016-04-24-synacor-challenge.md

 # SPOILER ALERT

-At this point, if you are interested in completing the challenge for yourself, stop reading, and have fun coding.
+At this point, if you are interested in completing the challenge yourself, stop reading, and have fun coding.

 # My notes and code